WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 establish the following convention for all of our task functions: Immediately before they would ordinarily return, they `switch` to the next task.
-When doing so, they would pass a new flag to the target continuation to indicate that the source continuation should not be endued in the task list, but canceled.
-The latter can be achieved using the dedicated `resume.throw` instruction.
+When doing so, they would pass a new flag to the target continuation to indicate that the source continuation should not be enqueued in the task list, but canceled.
+The latter can be achieved using the dedicated instruction `resume.throw`.